Toddler lying down reading a stack of children's books

 Page material over page count.
 A ten-page book that survives daily chewing beats a thirty-page one that’s shredded within a week.

-Rounded corners and no small removable parts, especially for touch-and-feel books with attached textures, loose pieces are a real choking consideration at this age.
+Rounded corners and no small removable parts — especially for touch-and-feel books with attached textures.
+Loose pieces are a genuine choking risk at this age.

 Repetition value over novelty.
 The books that get read fifty times are usually simpler than the ones that look most impressive on a shelf.